 Romanelli Endowed Scholarship

 The NYU Tandon School of Engineering invites newly admitted, incoming first year students to apply for the Nicholas and Angelica Romanelli Endowed Scholarship.
-Recipients of the Scholarship must demonstrate academic excellence, financial need, and a connection to Italy.
-The Scholarship is intended to support one new freshman each year and support that scholar throughout his or her university tenure.
-Learn more and apply to the Nicholas and Angelica Romanelli Endowed Scholarship.
+Recipients of the scholarship must demonstrate academic excellence, financial need, and a connection to Italy.
+The scholarship is intended to support one new freshman each year and support that scholar throughout his or her university tenure.
+Learn more and apply here to the Nicholas and Angelica Romanelli Endowed Scholarship.

 The Tau Beta Pi Association Scholarship